 Like the Metropole, Louis and Sam Loeb built the Astoria Hotel and John Wangenstein designed it—and trouble marked its early years.
 When it opened, however, the Duluth News Tribune boasted of its fifty-six “splendidly furnished” rooms and a buffet it considered “second to none,” and that it stood “among the leading hotels of the city.”

 George Larson took over as the hotel’s manager in 1915, but little changed.
-Despite warnings by Duluth police chief Robert McKercher, unmarried couples still frequented the Astoria—and police kept arresting them for disorderly conduct.
-There was other trouble as well, including gambling, clerks selling liquor to without a license, and a melee in the Astoria’s pool room that ended when an aging lumberjack cracked a clothing salesman over the head with a cue.
+Despite warnings by Duluth police chief Robert McKercher, unmarried couples still frequented the Astoria—and police kept arresting them.
+There was other trouble as well, including gambling, clerks selling liquor to guests without a license, and a melee in the Astoria’s pool room that ended when an aging lumberjack cracked a clothing salesman over the head with a cue.